ThomasLegleu/RoboND-Follow-Me/writeup.md

 #### a- bilinear upsampling

-Bilinear upsampling is a resampling technique that utilizes the weighted average of four nearest known pixels, located diagonally to a given pixel.
+-Bilinear upsampling is a resampling technique that utilizes the weighted average of four nearest known pixels, located diagonally to a given pixel.

-The weighted average is usually distance dependent
+-The weighted average is usually distance dependent

-Coding Bilinear Upsampler: An optimized version of a bilinear upsampler has been provided --->  utils module of the provided repo implemented the function as follows:
+-Coding Bilinear Upsampler: An optimized version of a bilinear upsampler has been provided --->  utils module of the provided repo implemented the function as follows:

 	output = BilinearUpSampling2D(row, col)(input)